r-pylypiuk-geniusee/res/README.md

 To scale the Kubernetes cluster:

 1. Navigate to **Settings** → **NodePools** in the desired cluster.
-2. Select the **default NodePool** and adjust the node count as needed, as shown in the screenshot.
+2. Select the **default NodePool** and adjust the node count as needed.

 ![Screenshot 2025-05-08 at 02 55 29](https://github.com/user-attachments/assets/c9ee28a7-cf43-445e-aced-fc83252941a0)

-Scaling can take a few minutes to complete, as new nodes need to be automatically configured and added to the cluster.
-The `etljobs` NodePool scales automatically, so no manual scaling is needed for it.
+Scaling may take a few minutes as new nodes are configured and added automatically.
+The `etljobs` NodePool scales automatically.

 ---